Skip Ribbon Commands

 Timetable clashes

-If a student has two examinations timetabled for the same session, one of the examinations will be moved to another session on the same day.
+If a student has 2 examinations timetabled for the same session, one of the examinations will be moved to another session on the same day.
 Principals may consult the student and, on behalf of the student, request which examination is to be moved to a different session.

-While all attempts will be made to work around timetable clashes, VCE Languages examinations, Music written examinations and VET Creative and Digital Media examinations cannot be moved to a different session.
+While all attempts will be made to work around timetable clashes, the VCAA is unable to move VCE Languages examinations, Music written examinations and VET Creative and Digital Media examinations.

 Early starts

 Principals can apply to the VCAA (with supporting evidence) for permission to begin VCE written external assessments up to 30 minutes earlier than stated in the official timetable.
 The VCAA will confirm approval in writing to the principal to begin at the earlier time.
-The principal must notify students and their parent(s) or guardian(s) in writing of the new start and end times.
+The principal must notify students and their parent(s) or guardian(s) in writing of the new start and finish times.

 Late arrivals

 Each VCE written external assessment begins with a reading period that is included in the times shown in the VCE examination timetable.
 Students must check the starting time of each VCE written external assessment, arrive before the commencement time and familiarise themselves with the rules about late admission.
-If a student is late, the VCAA reserves the right to determine if their response materials will be accepted.
+If a student is late, the VCAA reserves the right to determine whether their response materials will be accepted.

 Student identification requirements for VCE external assessments